drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/egft_8_7_2_1.png){: loading=lazy }
 #### The Pyrrole Ring Pointing Towards the Sugar Pocket

-The "reverse" binding mode, with the pyrrole ring pointing towards the sugar pocket, is not a valid model.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/pyrrole-ring-pointing-towards-sugar-pocket-612f3393'><i class='fa fa-play' aria-hidden='true'></i></button>The "reverse" binding mode, with the pyrrole ring pointing towards the sugar pocket, is not a valid model.
 It eliminates the possibility of substitutions on the pyrrole ring.
 Such analogs were actually synthesized and increased the biological activities, which could not be accounted for by this model.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.